White Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees will see Dylan Cease on the mound for the Chicago White Sox in the first game of a three-game series, Monday at 8:10 PM ET.
+Luis Robert and the Chicago White Sox hit the field on Tuesday at Guaranteed Rate Field against Clarke Schmidt, who will start for the New York Yankees.
+First pitch is set for 8:10 PM ET.

-The White Sox are +140 moneyline underdogs for this matchup with the favored Yankees (-165).
-The total is 8 runs for the matchup (with -105 odds to hit the over and -115 odds on the under).
+The White Sox have been listed as +125 moneyline underdogs for this matchup against the Yankees (-150).
+The total is 9 runs for this matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.